Welcome to today's edition of the Rush 24-7 podcast.

 And there are many reasons for it, but the primary reason is fear of criticism from those in the so-called establishment.

-And nobody wants to be criticized, and nobody wants to go through life in fear, so a lot of people go out of their way to make our opponents think I'm not that bad a guy.
+So a lot of people go out of their way to make our opponents think, I'm not that bad a guy.

-I'm not I'm not really one of those extreme cooks.
+I'm not really one of those extreme cooks.

-I I'm I am a reasonable.
+I'm reasonable.

-I mean, the Democrats now get to tell themselves, however, whatever they want to tell themselves why they won.
+I mean, the Democrats now get to tell themselves, however, whatever they want to tell themselves, why they won.

-That'll be interesting for me to watch too.
+That'll be interesting for me to watch, too.

 Do they think they won because they're liberals?